davidesqalv/graph-search-csharp-windows-app/README.md

 # Graph Search Windows App in C#
-Made with Visual Studio C# a long time ago
+Made with Visual Studio C# a long time ago (around 2015)

 Windows Forms app that allows to perform Breadth First Search and Depth First Search on a graph the user inputs